-(1) 1A qualifying examination shall be held pursuant to Section 6 (3).
-2This shall be used to determine the candidate's ability to successfully work on and complete corresponding doctoral research.

-(2) 1The Doctoral Affairs Committee shall determine the members of the examining committee for the qualifying examination, taking the candidate's suggestion into consideration.
+- (1) 1A qualifying examination shall be held pursuant to Section 6 (3) and Section 6(7).
+2This shall be used to determine the candidate's ability to successfully work on and complete corresponding doctoral research. - (2) 1The Doctoral Affairs Committee shall determine the members of the examining committee for the qualifying examination, taking the candidate's suggestion into consideration.
 2The examining committee shall consist of four members, one of whom must always be a member of the Doctoral Affairs Committee.
-3The three other members shall be authorised examiners for doctoral degrees.
+3The three other members shall be authorized examiners for doctoral degrees.
 4At least one member must be from the institution in which the candidate hopes to complete their doctoral research.
 5Depending on the subject area of the doctoral degree, a further member must come from the Faculty of Humanities, Social Sciences, and Theology, the Faculty of Business, Economics, and Law, the Faculty of Sciences or the Faculty of Engineering at FAU, or, in justified exceptional cases, from another non-medical faculty at another university.
-6The supervisor may not be a member of the examining committee.

-(3) 1The qualifying examination shall be held in the form of an oral examination not open to the public; it shall be conducted within three months of receipt of the application for admission to the doctoral procedure.
+6The supervisor may not be a member of the examining committee. - (3) 1The qualifying examination shall be held in the form of an oral examination not open to the public; it shall be conducted within three months of receipt of the application for admission to the doctoral degree.
 2The oral examination, which shall be opened with a presentation by the candidate on the planned doctoral research lasting approximately 20 minutes, shall cover the fundamental aspects of the intended topic of the doctoral research.
 3The candidate must show that they possess the fundamental research skills required in their discipline and it is therefore to be expected that they will be able to deal with the topic of the thesis successfully.
 4After the candidate's introductory presentation, each member of the examining committee shall be given sufficient opportunity to make an assessment according to sentence 3.
-5The length of the qualifying examination shall not exceed 60 minutes.

-(4) 1The examiners shall announce the result directly after the examination as 'bestanden' (pass) or 'nicht bestanden' (fail).
-2The candidate is considered to have passed the qualifying examination if the majority of the members of the examining committee vote for 'pass'.

-(5) If the candidate fails the qualifying examination, it can be repeated once within a one year period.
+5The length of the qualifying examination shall not exceed 60 minutes. - (4) 1Immediately after the examination, each of the examiners shall grade the examination as a pass ('bestanden') or a fail ('nicht bestanden').
+2The candidate is considered to have passed the qualifying examination if the majority of the members of the examining committee vote for 'pass'. - (5) If the candidate fails the qualifying examination, it can be repeated once within a one year period.

-Section 8 Admission to a doctoral degree
+Section 8 Admission to a Doctoral Degree